Shvaned/ML_PROJECT_BLD/README.md

 Take into consideration,

+Launch app.py to set up local server, then launch run.py to use the program accordingly

+For a more advanced approach:

+Open your development environtment application and run the programs:

 only run feed.py for classification, paste the video directory when asked, then it will be classified with the valid conclusions

 but if you want to train the model yourself